 Keith Richards once characterized his relationship with Mick Jagger like this: “The only things Mick and I disagree about is the band, the music, and what we do.”
-The volatile nature of their relationship has been as much fuel for The Rolling Stones as the talent that each brings to the band.
-Mick Jagger, with all his production of performance, has carefully calculated his and the band’s image since the 1960s.
+Their volatile relationship has been as much fuel for The Rolling Stones as their respective talent.
+With all his performance production, Mick Jagger has carefully calculated his and the band’s image since the 1960s.
 Richards, the malcontent who shoots from the hip without aiming, typically hitting the target – even if it’s Jagger.
-Yet for five decades, they have made it work, becoming one of the most enduring and influential bands in history.
+Yet, for five decades, they have made it work, becoming one of the most enduring and influential bands in history.
 Early in their careers, they came up with a pseudonym, The Glimmer Twins, for their writing and producing credits after a vacation together.

-My relationship with Mark Sanford bore an uncanny resemblance to Jagger and Richards, the image-concious frontman and the moody wildcard.
+My relationship with Mark Sanford bore an uncanny resemblance to Jagger and Richards, the image-conscious frontman and the moody wildcard.
 As the brand creator, he wanted to make sure that everyone on the team understood and adhered to the brand.
-This was, at times, done to the point of tedium and micromanagement – which, in my view, was most of the time.
-I was the movement guy, placing each debate within the context of the “perpetual struggle,” with a variety of theatrical embellishments to create chaos where necessary.
-I was basically the guerilla wing of the Sanford team.
+Most of the time, he did it to the point of tedium and micromanagement.
+I was the movement guy, placing each debate within the context of the “perpetual struggle,” with various theatrical embellishments to create chaos where necessary.
+I was the guerilla wing of the Sanford team.
 We drove each other crazy, something I readily admit, and he would probably deny.
-There were two occasions, almost nine years apart, that drive this point home.
-Both occasions involve me being blindsided with a promotion.
+Two occasions, almost nine years apart, drive this point home.
+Both events involved me getting blindsided with a promotion.

 Beggars Banquet – Washington 1999

 In the fall of 1998, Sanford’s long-time Legislative Director announced he would be leaving to join a think tank.
 Having been on the staff for two years, I thought I would be the ideal candidate for the job.
 I talked with our Chief of Staff, and she took it to Sanford.
-One day, I got a call that Sanford wanted to discuss the position with me in his office.
-I walked in and was prepared to make the sales pitch, but before I could sit down:
+One day, I got a call that Sanford wanted to discuss the position in his office.
+I walked in, prepared to make the sales pitch, but before I could sit down:

 There it was.
 I’d been weighed, measured, and found wanting before I even had a chance to make my case.

+There was no plan, no job options, and a third child on the way, but I was pissed, and there was no debating it.
 I walked out, angry, and called the Chief in Charleston, “You have a week.
-I want a $7,000 pay raise and a promotion to Senior Legislative Assistant or I’m gone.”
-There was no plan, no job options and a third child on the way, but I was pissed and there was no debating it.
+I want a $7,000 pay raise and a promotion to Senior Legislative Assistant, or I’m gone.”
 Admittedly, I reminded her every morning.
-Without negotiation or discussion, she called me on the seventh day and pronounced success.
+She called me on the seventh day and pronounced success.
 My mini-crisis was averted.

 “I already have the candidate.
 You.”